top of page

 Why Stairs Put More Stress on the Knee

-Climbing stairs increases load on the knee joint compared to walking on flat ground.
+Climbing stairs increases the load on the knee joint compared to walking on flat ground.
+Studies indicate that:

-• Walking puts about 2–3 times body weight on the knee
+• Walking exerts about 2–3 times body weight on the knee.

-• Climbing stairs can increase load to 4–5 times body weight
+• Climbing stairs can increase this load to 4–5 times body weight.

 This increased pressure explains why stairs can trigger knee pain.